Statistical Process Control (SPC)?

 Types of Variation:

 2. Special Cause Variation

 Common Cause Variation:

-Source of variation that affects all the individual value of the process & inherent in the process & can not be eliminated completely.
+The source of variation that affects all the individual values of the process & is inherent in the process & can not be eliminated completely.
 It is common to all value/observation of the process in all time periods.
-As it is within the process so it can be called inherent variation.
+As it is within the process it can be called inherent variation.

 Special Cause Variation:

 Source of variation that is intermittent, unpredictable & unstable.
 This type of source of variation can be identified & eliminated permanently.
 It is sudden in nature.

 These are not common to all time periods.
 In such types of variations, statistics can not be applied.
 It is also called black noise.
 Machine and tool breakdown are examples of special causes.